Ultimate Keto Chocolate Frosty

 • UnaOruguita

-UnaOruguita 2 months ago
+UnaOruguita a year ago

 If you look at the nutrition facts, it shows 1 serving is 3.5oz/100gm.